YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 **Root Primary Status Identification**

-YottaDB/GT.M does not make any decisions regarding originating or replicating operations of an instance.
+YottaDB does not make any decisions regarding originating or replicating operations of an instance.
 You must explicitly specify -ROOTPRIMARY to identify an instance as current originating instance during application startup.

 To implement a robust, continuously available application, each application instance must come up in the correct state.
 In particular, there must be exactly one originating instance (-ROOTPRIMARY) at any given time.
 All database update operations on replicated databases must take place on the originating instance.
 LMS prohibits independent logical database updates on instances other than the originating instance.